 UX Research aims to understand the expectations, reluctance and behavior of a target population towards a product or service over time.
 This may be existing or future, in concept or prototype form.
 The aim will be to improve its adoption and by extension its value to the organization offering it.
 For example, you may wish to improve the conversion rate of an e-commerce site.

-This uses both qualitative and quantitative research methodologies.
-Historically linked to software and then to the Internet, UX Research can nevertheless be applied more widely to any user experience, for example in a shop.
+It relies on qualitative and quantitative research methodologies.
+Historically linked to software and then to the Internet, UX Research can nevertheless be applied more broadly to any user experience, for example in a store.
 In this respect, it is similar to heuristics, the art of discovery or, more prosaically, the method of solving problems on the basis of incomplete knowledge.

 Origins: Don Norman, Nielsen's 5 users and the term User Experience...